ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-standalone-vsi.md

 {: #ui-sap-ase-sybase-vsi-schematics}
 {: ui}

-When you run the scripts with the Schematics interface, you:
+When you are using the Schematics interface for the deployment you need to:

-* Enter the workspace information
+* Provide the workspace information.
-* Enter the GitHub repository path
+* Provide the GitHub repository path.
-* Modify the parameters in the Schematics interface.
-These are the same parameters as the `input.auto.tfvars` file that you use with the CLI.
+* Update the value of the parameters in the Schematics interface.
+The parameters are similar to the ones from `input.auto.tfvars` file, which is used in the deployment from CLI.

 ## Support
 {: #terraform-sap-ase-sybase-vsi-support}